-The 2012 Intelligent Use of Water Film Competition invites all amateur and experienced filmmakers to submit their short films that showcase their creative filmmaking talents while raising awareness of the need for effective, efficient and responsible use of water.
+For five years, Rain Bird's Intelligent Use of Water Film Competition invited amateur and experienced filmmakers from around the world to submit short films that showcased their creative filmmaking talents while raising awareness of the need for effective, efficient and responsible use of water.

-Now in its 5th year of providing a platform to actively raise awareness of the need for water conservation, Rain Bird’s Intelligent Use of Water Film Competition is open to all narrative, documentary, animated, experimental and/or student-made short films, 1 to 10 minutes in length, that creatively explore methods and ideas to responsibly manage and use Earth’s most precious resource.
+We received hundreds of narrative, documentary, animated, experimental and/or student-made short films, 1 to 10 minutes in length, that creatively explored methods and ideas to responsibly manage and use Earth’s most precious resource.

-Filmmakers who submit their short films via the competition website, www.IUOWFILM.com, will have their films reviewed by a judging panel made up of film and water experts.
-Finalists will win a trip to Los Angeles, where they will be guests at a formal screening event hosted by wildlife expert, Jack Hanna, 30-year veteran of documentary films and TV shows.
+Films were screened by a judging panel and finalists were selected each year.
+Finalists were flown to Los Angeles, where they were guests at a formal screening event hosted by wildlife expert, Jack Hanna, 30-year veteran of documentary films and TV shows.